 SECRETARY OF LABOR

-Policy Statement on Harassing Conduct in the Workplace
+U.S. Department of Labor Policy Statement on Harassing Conduct in the Workplace

-All supervisors and managers must act promptly to investigate and resolve reports of harassing conduct.
-If appropriate, DOL will provide interim relief to employees who are victims of alleged harassing conduct in order to ensure that further misconduct does not occur.
-If harassing conduct is found to have occurred, the manager or supervisor must take appropriate corrective and disciplinary action, up to and including removal, against all persons who have been found to have engaged in that conduct.
-The Department will take disciplinary action against supervisors who do not fully carry out their responsibilities under this policy.
+In instances of alleged harassing conduct, we must take every step to ensure a fair and prompt resolution.
+All supervisors and managers must act fairly and promptly to investigate and resolve reports of harassing conduct.
+Where appropriate, DOL will provide interim relief to employees who are victims of alleged harassing conduct to ensure that further misconduct does not occur.
+If harassing conduct is found to have occurred, supervisors and managers must take appropriate corrective and disciplinary actions, up to and including removal.
+The Department will take disciplinary actions against supervisors who do not fully carry out their responsibilities under this policy.

 This policy is separate and apart from any collective bargaining agreement or statutory complaint process covering harassment.

 THOMAS E. PEREZ